emmanuelvisage/docker-sendy/README.md

 -e add the environment variables to allow Sendy to connect to the MySQL DB

 # Docker compose
-Here is an exemple of a docker-compose file that will get you running in minutes
+Here is an example of a docker-compose file that will get you running in minutes

 ```
   mysql-sendy: